 The oldest and largest bilingual university in North America, the University of Ottawa is recognized around the world as a centre of academic excellence.
-It was founded in 1848 by the Oblate Fathers as the College of Bytown, a small Catholic school with 60 students, and gained university status 20 years later.
-It was staffed mainly by Oblates until the early 1930s.
+It was founded in 1848 by the Oblate Fathers as the College of Bytown, a small Catholic school with 60 students, and gained university status 20 years later; however, it was staffed mainly by Oblates until the early 1930s.

 Today, the university only has a few clergymen as part of its full-time faculty.
 Since 1965, when the university became a provincially funded institution, the school has been non-denominational.

-What’s more, the school has earned international recognition as a hub for research breakthroughs, including the isolation and identification of the defective gene that causes myotonic muscular dystrophy.
+The school has also earned international recognition as a hub for research breakthroughs, including the isolation and identification of the defective gene that causes myotonic muscular dystrophy.
 Internationally, more than 100 bilateral agreements with governments, research institutes and universities throughout the world have given the University of Ottawa access to scholarships as well as student and faculty exchanges.

 Printed by the Canadian Bank Note Company on Tullis Russell coated paper, the stamp had general tagging along each side.
 It had a print run of 7,000,000.